nspcc-dev/neofs-http-gw/README.md

 ### Monitoring and metrics

-Pprof and Prometheus are integrated into the gateway, but they are not enabled by default.
+Pprof and Prometheus are integrated into the gateway.
 To enable them use `--pprof` and `--metrics` flags or `HTTP_GW_PPROF`/`HTTP_GW_METRICS` environment variables.

 ### Timeouts